One of the most frustrating aspects of having a thyroid problem is getting the right treatment/therapy.

 #7.
 Detoxification + FAR IR Sauna

-Lastly, you can and should take efforts to reduce your exposure to certain chemicals.
+Lastly, you can and should make efforts to reduce your exposure to certain chemicals.

 You might believe that these things have a significant impact on your thyroid health but you would be wrong.